SamCress96/streaming-03-rabbitmq/README.md

 6. A function may - or may not - return a value.
 7. When we open a connection, we should close the connection.
 8. Which of the 4 files will always close() the connection?
-   I belive the only file that won't close the connection is v1_listen_for_message, as it does not contain connection.close()
+   I believe the only file that won't close the connection is v1_listen_for_message, as it does not contain connection.close()
 3. Search GitHub for if __name__ == "__main__":
 4. How many hits did you get?
    26 million